 All Observations need to provide the same set of dimensions, they cannot be optional.
 This ensures that cubes can be queried efficiently.

 Unlike other RDF vocabularies in that domain, there is no specific class for a dimension.
-Creating a new RDF Cube Schema dimension would be the same as defining a new RDF Property.
+Creating a new Cube Schema dimension would be the same as defining a new RDF Property.

 This encourages re-use and makes it much easier to cherrypick on existing RDF properties and use them as dimensions.
 Obvious examples are temporal properties like